tgleigh202/botframework-ivr/EnableTelephony.md

 4. You'll be prompted to provide some information:
    * Give your resource a **Name** (Say **TelephonyChannelSpeech**)
    * For **Subscription**, choose the appropriate subscription
    * For **Location**, choose the appropriate region.Ideally, this should be same as Bot's Azure region for best latencies.
-Please note that Currently Telephony Channel is only supported in following Azure regions:
+Please note that currently Telephony Channel is only supported in following Azure regions:
         * West US
         * West US 2
         * East US